 Following his discharge Roberts enrolled in college receiving a degree in electrical engineering.
 After graduation he enlisted in the Army once again and commissioned an officer.
 In February 1965 Roberts was sent to Vietnam and in December 1965, died from multiple fragmentation wounds.

 In 1965 a woman by the name of Judith Anne Woolcott claimed to have received a letter from an officer in Vietnam that disclosed a whole lot of information about a downed saucer that crashed near Kingman, Arizona in May 1953, to of which he stated he was an eyewitness.
-Wollcott's letter, although never revealed in public, was attributed by her to Roberts.
+Wollcott's letter, although never revealed to the public, was attributed by her to Roberts.

 KINGMAN UFO 1953

 THE GREAT 1947 SUNSPOT, ROSWELL AND CORONAL MASS EJECTIONS